 People can still send packages from the UK to the EU, or move any goods from the EU to the UK after Brexit, but customs charges will apply from the 1st of January.
-Choose the right transportation service when shipping to Europe after the Brexit transition is over and read all about the new regulations in force below.
+Choose the right transport service when shipping to Europe after the Brexit transition is over and read all about the new regulations in force below.

 New rules and regulations apply when exporting goods from the UK to Europe after the Brexit decision is enforced and the UK officially leaves the EU.

 The most significant change that people will notice when shipping to and from the UK is the price variation.
 Meaning, if you have been paying a certain price for specific services or goods from EU or UK online stores, now the price may be higher.
 Besides the usual price and shipping costs, you may have to pay the imposed country VAT charges, the import/export and customs duties, if applicable.

 There will be import duties when shipping from the EU to the UK once the Brexit decision is enforced, after the 1st of January 2021.
 The Brexit agreement meant not only going out of the EU but also that all the benefits coming along with it will no longer be applicable.
 Before Brexit, the UK had free movement of goods between EU countries, meaning that no duties applied when shipping goods from the EU to the UK or the other way around.
 Currently, Great Britain is still communicating about all the formalities and charges with the EU countries.

 It is important to note that due to the pandemics, full border checks in Great Britain will not yet be fully enforced until after the 1st of July 2021.
 The only exception to this will be the import of tobacco and alcohol, or deemed traders at risk.